Missile launch facility: United States

-The German idea of an underground missile silo was adopted and developed by the United States for missile launch facilities for its intercontinental ballistic missiles.
+The British idea of an underground missile silo was adopted and developed by the United States for missile launch facilities for its intercontinental ballistic missiles.
 Most silos were based in Colorado, Nebraska, North Dakota, South Dakota, Missouri, Montana, Wyoming and other western states.
-The first missile launch facility was located in Jersey Shore, Pennsylvania, however, there was a high school built on top of it in 1985.
 There were three main reasons behind this siting: reducing the flight trajectory between the United States and the Soviet Union, since the missiles would travel north over Canada and the North Pole; increasing the flight trajectory from SLBMs on either seaboard, giving the silos more warning time in the event of a nuclear war; and locating obvious targets as far away as possible from major population centres.
 They had many defense systems to keep out intruders and other defense systems to prevent destruction (see Safeguard Program).
 In addition to the three previously mentioned siting reasons, the US Air Force had other site requirements that were also taken into account such as, having the sites be close enough to a populace of roughly 50,000 people for community support along with making sure launch locations were far enough apart that a 10 MT detonation on or near strategic locations would not knock out other launch facilities in the area.
 "In 1960 the US Army established the Corps of Engineers Ballistic Missile Construction Office (CEBMCO), an independent organization under the Chief of Engineers, to supervise construction".
 This newly established organization was able to produce Minutemen Launch silos at an extremely fast rate of ~1.8 per day from 1961 to 1966 where they built a total of 1,000 Minuteman missile silos.

 The United States built many missile silos in the Midwest, away from populated areas.
 Many were built in Colorado, Nebraska, South Dakota, and North Dakota.
 The U.S. spent considerable effort and funds in the 1970s and 1980s designing a replacement, but none of the new and complex system designs were ever produced.

 The United States has many silo-based warheads in service, however, they have lowered their number to around 1800 and have transferred most of their missiles to nuclear submarines and are focusing on more advanced conventional weapons.

 Today they are still used, although many have been decommissioned and hazardous materials removed.
 The increase of decommissioned missile silos has led governments to sell some of them to private individuals.
 Some buyers convert them into unique homes, advanced safe rooms, or use them for other purposes.
 They are popular sites of urban exploration.